Learn about actual and potential costs

 How risky is the Bare Printed Circuit Boards supply chain?

-Circuit boards are constructed primarily from copper and resin laminates, which are readily available from many domestic and global suppliers, leading to overall low supply chain risk.
-In addition, many circuit board manufacturers have global operations, allowing them to easily access upstream suppliers and reducing the likelihood of supply shocks....
+Circuit boards are constructed primarily from copper and resin laminates, which are readily available from many domestic and global suppliers.
+In addition, many circuit board manufacturers have global operations, allowing them to easily access upstream suppliers.
+As a result, the risk of supply shocks is minimal and overall supply chain...
 Subscribe to learn more.